AUTOMATIC1111/stable-diffusion-webui/README.md

 ### Linux installation

-Please look at parent repo, try to run webui.sh following instructions.
-You should run webui.sh ***from this repository***, not from others.
+- clone this git
+- run webui.sh from directory with cloned git

 #### Troublehooting: